mec/kbox-utils/readme.md

 ## Use

-The idea is to stop you having to copy and paste the various bits of config info out of the services object, you can:
+The idea is to stop you having to copy and paste the various bits of config info out of the kbox services response, you can:

 ### open in browser via https